Handmaids Gather To Protest Mike Pence's New York City Visit

 When asked what specific policies of the Trump administration were concerning, Berd responded: "I would say everything.
 It's every aspect since he took office.
 The list goes on and on."

-But not everyone was in favor of the protest.
+But not everyone was in favour of the protest.
 A middle-aged man approached some of the protesters, repeatedly saying: "Donald Trump is a nice man, guys!
 He is a nice guy!"

 The handmaids pretty much ignored him.
 Some of the RefuseFascism.org supporters offered passersby flyers and stickers provided by the organization, but many New Yorkers and tourists breezed past them.